Rebecca Hall lauded for Broadway debut in 'Machinal'

 The stylized drama by playwright Sophie Treadwell that opened on Thursday at the American Airlines Theater was inspired by the true story of Ruth Snyder, a New York woman who was executed in the electric chair for the murder of her husband in January 1928 at the age of 33.

-"'Machinal' is a vivid, bracing portrait of a woman pushed to the edge, but it doesn't involve any weepy psychologizing," said the New York Post.
+"'Machinal' is a vivid, bracing portrait of a woman pushed to the edge, but it doesn't involve any weepy psychologising," said the New York Post.

 "What makes the show so fascinating is the contrast between its cerebral approach and Hall's compassionate performance."